-Compared to the many locals casinos around the country, MGM Springfield is rising to the top.
-It’s a perfect day trip or stay over for residents in the six states bordering Massachusetts.
+Compared to the many locals’ casinos around the country, MGM Springfield is rising to the top.
+It’s a perfect day trip or stays over for residents in the six states bordering Massachusetts.
 It’s basically in a category of its own.
-MGM Springfield is not a mega casino resort, not a little locals casino.
+MGM Springfield is not a mega-casino resort and not a little locals casino.
 It’s simply a classy locals hotel/casino – it’s simply MGM Springfield – As Jerry Seinfeld puts it, “not that’s there’s anything wrong with that.”

 Binbin and NETimeGambling.com

 Robin T. Aubin (AKA Binbin at NETimeGambling) has been a guest on Cousin Vito’s Casino Podcast, The Bettor Life Podcast, The Art in the Game Podcast Springfield, Massachusetts. as well as ZorkCast with Michael Trager.
 In 2013, he created NETimeGambling.com.
 The mission was to provide a resource for recreational gamblers visiting New England’s expanding casino market events.
 Trip reports, gambling tips, casino promotions, entertainment, and much more are provided for those visiting our nine casinos.

 General gambling tips are also provided for those recreational gamblers inside and outside the northeast.